How Would You Like to Work the Same Hours for Half the Pay? That’s the Gender Pay Gap for LatinasOctober 08, 2015

 How would you like to have your paycheck cut in half?
 Or feel double the strain when paying for groceries, gas, college tuition, doctor appointments, you name it?
 That’s the case for many Hispanic and Latina women in the United States.

-Thanks to the gender pay gap, Latinas are paid 54 percent of what non-Hispanic white men are paid.
+Thanks to the gender pay gap, Latinas were paid 53 percent of what non-Hispanic white men were paid in 2017.
 That means it takes Latinas almost an entire extra year of full-time, year-round work in order to be paid what the average white man took home by December 31.
 Think about how that adds up over a lifetime, and we’re talking about losing a substantial chunk of change — change that could have greatly aided Latinas and their families.

 Take action to close the pay gap